Chicken Cholula Breakfast Burrito (Collard Greens)

 Collard greens are like snakes.
 Everyone thinks their gross and scary, but it’s all just a bad rumor.
 Snakes aren’t slimy and most aren’t dangerous.
 Collard greens aren’t disgusting and there are lots of fun ways to use them in healthy meals.

-I had several leftover collard leaves after making my Collard Greens Chicken & Veggie “Enchiladas” earlier this week, and thought I’d try using them as a wrap for my breakfast this morning.
+I had several leftover collard leaves after making my Collard Greens Chicken & Veggie “Enchiladas”, and thought I’d try using them as a wrap for my breakfast.
 At first I was like: “Oh, that will probably be gross.”
 But then I remembered that collard greens really aren’t gross and that it would probably be amazing.
 I was right.
 Just like the enchiladas, the breakfast burrito was super tasty.

 Since I already had the blanched collard leaves and leftover rotisserie chicken, this only took a couple of minutes to whip up.
 The version I made this morning wasn’t Whole30 compliant, but it could easily be modified.
 Just switch out the Sir Kensington’s avocado oil mayo for a compliant mayo, such as Primal Kitchen’s avocado oil mayo.
 However, if you’re not on a whole30 and are just trying to avoid weird and icky ingredients, Sir Kensington’s is a great option for mayo.
 Everything else in the recipe, including the Cholula hot sauce, is whole30 compliant.